charlesgleizes/data_science_projects/3_nlp/README.md

 ### NLP projects
-- classification of Amazon articles based on their descriptions (2022, python)
-- scraping and sentiment analysis of car comments of a forum - conducted with Capgemini Invent (2022, python)
+- understanding of drug prescriptions, conducted with Quinten (2022, python)
-- understanding of drug prescriptions - conducted with Quinten (2022, python)
+- exploiting fed and bce speech on monetory policies, conducted with Natixis (2022, python)